 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have been declining over the past several years in the "under price range, and the 44% decline in the \$300K - \$400K price range.
-Meanwhile, the inventory levels in the \$400K+ price range are also declining, but not quite as quickly.
+Home sales have been declining over the past several years in the "under year.
 Some, but not all, of these changes in inventory levels are due to changes in market value (increases) over the past few years.
+We are not likely to see inventory levels start to meaningfully increase in any of these price ranges unless we see a significant increase in new construction in the area.